 Applications for the 2014-15 Basic Seminar are being accepted.

-The Continuing Study: Application of Bowen Theory to One’s Own Family course will begin October 16 and continue on the second Wednesdays of the month through May 2014.
+Continuing Study: Application of Bowen Theory to One’s Own Family for those who have taken the Basic Seminar or its equivalent will begin again in the fall of 2014.

 The one lecture in the 2013-14 Lecture Series will be given by Dr. Michael Kerr on June 6, 2014.